mnguerra/copydirs/readme.md

 3. Update copydirs_lst.txt
 4. Execute copydirs.sh

+You can also add copydirs to your local path.

 ## Usage

-The only thing to do is to update the file copydirs_lst.txt:
+1. Update file copydir_lst.txt if its required (changes in the list of directories, i.e.)
+2. Execute '$ copydirs.sh'

+## Structure of the file copydirs_lst.txt

 - First line is the destination path
-- Rest of the lines are the directories to copy from the source drive
+- Rest of the lines are the directories to copy from the local drive

 ## Copyright and License

-Copyright (c) 2024 Manel Guerra
+Copyright (c) 2024 Manel Guerra (https://www.manelguerra.com)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal